Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1489.6333333333334,1494.42192.md

 ### Transcript

-> can you make custom cars trucks maybe if
+> can you make custom cars trucks maybe if there are months if I buy an epic now